ibleaman/JPPC/concerts.md

 Among the songs to be performed are
 *"Afn pripetshik," "Akhtsik er un zibetsik zi,"
-"Di mizinke oysgegebn," "Harbstlid,"*
+"Di mizinke oysgegebn,"*
 and much more.

-The concert will include songs by
+The concert will also include songs by
 Beyle Schaechter-Gottesman (1920-2013)
 in honor of 100 years since her birth.